Social Sciences - Hot Topics - London Olympics 2012

 August 12th.
 Samantha Murray wins Pentathalon Silver.
 In Boxing Anthony Joshua wins gold and Fred Evans takes silver.

 Whilst the USA got most medals and China came second , for Britain to come third means that this has been the best Olympic result so far.
 With 29 Golds, 17 Silver and 19 Bronze making 65 medals.
-After a lavish and somewhat bizzare closing ceremony of British music, the media turns their attention to legacy and seeing if there can be inspiration and facilites and funds for the next generation.
+After a lavish and somewhat bizarre closing ceremony of British music, the media turns their attention to legacy and seeing if there can be inspiration and facilities and funds for the next generation.

 British Olympic Association